 To test the status of the disk array the virtualDiskRollUpStatus is used.
 If the result of the virtualDiskRollUpStatus is not 3 the monitors is marked as down.

-Table 49.
+Table 48.
 Possible result of virtual disk rollup status

 Resul t State description Monitor state in OpenNMS Horizon

 1 other DOWN

 2 unknown DOWN

 3 ok UP

 4 non-critical DOWN

 5 critical DOWN

+6 non-recoverable DOWN